Find how to get help from Senior Centers.

 For those that are given equipment, the centers also provide additional cost savings by offering both wellness and exercise programs at little cost, or sometimes for free, on a weekly or monthly basis.
 Physical therapists will often help organize this for the community for those that are loaned equipment.

+There are other options and locations too.
 If you are interested in learning more or finding a Senior Center in your county, contact your local community action agency.